crandylb/hexdmp/README.txt

 in programming courses I taught at University of Washington Extension.

 License
-It is my intention to use the Creative Commons (with attribution).
+It is my intention to use the Creative Commons (with attribution) license.
 Details to follow.

 C. R. Britten